metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Tests must pass both Desktop and Core editions of PowerShell on multiple Windows editions to be successful.

-To test code on different OS editions you should use Hyper-V and set up virtual machines, to help you initialize development environment on target VM there is a script `Initialize-Development.ps1` which will set up git, gpg, ssh, update or install missing modules and start requires system services.
+To test code on different OS editions you should use Hyper-V and set up virtual machines, there is experimental script called `Initialize-Development.ps1` which will attempt to set up git, gpg, ssh, update or install missing modules and start requires system services.\
+It's recommended to do this manually because this script is unfinished.

 A hint to quickly run any function from any module in this repository is to run following command in ex. integrated terminal in VSCode (assuming PowerShell prompt is at project root):